gridstatus/gridstatusio/README.md

 ## Getting Started

-* Sign up for a Grid Status account and retrieve your API key from your [settings page](https://www.gridstatus.io/settings/api)
+* Sign up for a Grid Status account and get your API key from the [Settings page](https://www.gridstatus.io/settings/api)
 * Set your API key as an environment variable: `export GRIDSTATUS_API_KEY=your_api_key`
 * **NOTE**: the Grid Status API has a 1 million rows per month limit on the free plan.
 This limit is _very_ easy to exceed when querying data, especially real time prices.
   * Make sure to add `limit` to all of your `get_dataset` calls to avoid quickly exceeding the limit.